 Even some of the best monitors have been a little slow to jump on the USB-C bandwagon, but there are now a number of strong options on the market.
-After hundreds of monitor reviews, our top USB-C pick is the remarkable — although we also have options from multiple brands to consider as alternatives.
+After hundreds of monitor reviews, our top USB-C pick is the affordable — although we also have options from multiple brands to consider as alternatives.

 - Dell 27 USB-C Ultrathin Monitor S2719DC

 This 27-inch Dell monitor dazzles with its beautiful design, iPhone-thin screen, and bezel-less display.
 However, there’s also a lot going on inside, including excellent brightness, great color range, and HDR tech for its 2560 x 1440 IPS display.
 While the screen only offers a 60Hz refresh rate, it does include AMD’s FreeSync tech plus some blue-light filters for late-night use, so there is some gaming potential here.